 Note: NR 115.05(1)(e)1m. clarifies that if an outlot lies between the OHWM and the developed lot or parcel and both are in common ownership, then the lot or parcel should be considered one property for the purposes of calculating the percentage of impervious surfaces.
 If there is an outlot, parcel or road that is owned by some other entity, for example a hydroelectric facility or a town or county, then the county should determine what level of control the property owner has over that portion of the lot.
-Can the property owner place structures, such as shoreline protection, piers, stairs, boathouses etc... on that portion of the lot or does some other entity have control over development?
+Can the propertR owner place structures, such as shoreline protection, piers, htty have control over development?
 If a property owner has no or little say over construction on that portion of the lot then impervious surfaces on that portion of the lot should be calculated separately.

 For properties subject to the Condominium form of ownership, the impervious surface calculations apply to the entire property.
 The property is still under one legal description and the proposed expansion to a unit is not the only impervious surface calculated since the regulation states lot or parcel and not a unit.
-It will be important to remember also that mitigation applies to the property as a whole and not just to the portion of the frontage that might be in front of the unit impacted.
+It will be important to remember also that mitigation applies to the property as a whole and not just to the portion of the frontage that might be in front of the unitimpacted.